raspberrypi/rpi-imager/README.md

 #### Building

-Building can be done manually using the command-line, using "cmake", "make", etc., but if you are not that familar with setting up a proper Windows build environment (setting paths, etc.), it is easiest to use the Qt creator GUI instead.
+Building can be done manually using the command line, using "cmake", "make", etc., but if you are not that familar with setting up a proper Windows build environment (setting paths, etc.), it is easiest to use the Qt creator GUI instead.

 - Download source .zip from github and extract it to a folder on disk
 - Open CMakeLists.txt in Qt creator.